 Ability to meet the following physical requirements with or without reasonable accommodations:

 - Sit at a computer station for extended periods of time

 - Ability to keyboard for extended periods of time

-LGBTQ-identified persons, people of color, and others from historically underrepresented communities are encouraged to apply.
+LGBTQIA+ identified persons, Black, Indigenous, and other people of color (BIPOC), and individuals from other historically underrepresented communities are strongly encouraged to apply.

 Highly experienced individuals may be compensated at a higher rate.